 In Saudi Arabia, the importation of certain articles is either prohibited or requires special approval from the appropriate authorities.
 Saudi Arabia prohibits the importation of alcohol, pork products, firearms, used clothing, and automobiles and automotive parts over five years old.
 Special approval is required for the importation of live animals, horticultural products, seeds for use in agriculture, products containing alcohol, chemicals and harmful materials, pharmaceutical products, wireless equipment, radio-controlled model airplanes, natural asphalt, archaeological artifacts, books, periodicals, audio or visual media, and religious materials that do not adhere to the state-sanctioned version of Islam or that relate to a religion other than Islam.
-The import of some media products is subject to censorship.
+Some media products that are imported are subject to censorship.